Lead Instructional Coach

 Candidate requirements

-• Minimum of 5 years of professional experience in education, learning and development, coaching, or related areas.
+• Minimum 5 years of professional experience in education, learning and development, coaching, or comparable field

-• Proven track record of designing and executing innovative educational programs, curricula, or training systems.
+• Demonstrated experience designing and executing educational programs, curricula, or training systems

-• Background working with young people (ages 5-18) in educational or developmental settings.
+• Direct experience working with children ages 5-14 in educational or developmental contexts

-• Skilled in data analysis and leveraging performance metrics to inform decisions and drive ongoing improvement.
+• Skilled in leveraging data and metrics to inform decisions and foster continuous improvement

 • Authorized to work legally in the United States